vthorsteinsson/Skrafl/README.md

 For details see the ```dawgbuilder.py``` and ```dawgdictionary.py``` files.

-The code builds a 103,000 node DAWG for the Icelandic language, 2.6 million words, in about 160 seconds on a medium-powered Windows desktop PC.
+The code builds a 103,000 node DAWG for the Icelandic language, 2.6 million words, in about 38 seconds (PyPy 2.3.1) / 160 seconds (CPython 2.7.6) on a medium-powered Windows desktop PC.
 The resulting graph structure is stored in a 3,466 KB file and takes under 4 seconds to load into memory.

-For English, it converts the 178,691 words of the Scrabble(tm) Tournament World List v6 (TWL06) into a graph of 29,691 nodes in under 10 seconds.
+For English, it converts the 178,691 words of the SCRABBLE(tm) Tournament World List v6 (TWL06) into a graph of 29,691 nodes in under 3 seconds (PyPy) / 10 seconds (CPython).
 The resulting .dawg.text file is 772 KB.

-Generation of all permutations of a 7-letter Scrabble(tm) rack, as well as combinations of the rack with one additional letter, typically takes 30-70 milliseconds.
+Generation of all permutations of a 7-letter SCRABBLE(tm) rack, as well as combinations of the rack with one additional letter, typically takes 30-70 milliseconds (CPython).

-*Scrabble(tm) is a registered trademark.
-This software or its author are in no way affiliated with or endorsed by the owners or licensees of the Scrabble trademark.*
+*SCRABBLE is a registered trademark.
+This software or its author are in no way affiliated with or endorsed by the owners or licensees of the SCRABBLE trademark.*

 ### Íslenskt yfirlit